William-Robert-Robertson/WildCamera/Development_Environment/Native_Kernel_Build_Debix_Model_A.md

 Run on 29 July 2025 on a Debix Model A with 2 GB of RAM the final step takes a long time...

 ```
+cd ~

+# Run apt update and apt upgrade is these have not been run recently:
+sudo apt update
+sudo apt upgrade
+sudo reboot

 sudo apt install -y git bc bison flex libssl-dev make

 # This will simply get the current kernel version: